Tuesday, August 24, 2021

 Mariah won a Special Award at the Billboard Music Awards in 1998 and she was nominated for Female Artist of the Year in 1999.
 She also won Blockbuster Entertainment Awards for Favorite Pop Female Artist and Favorite Album by a Female Artist.
 Carey feels this is one of her better songs, but it too failed to chart.
 Here is "Can't Take That Away (Mariah's Theme)".

-Carey had moved onto a new singer for a boyfriend and "Thank God I Found You" is about Luis Miguel.
+Carey had moved on to a new singer for a boyfriend and "Thank God I Found You" is about Luis Miguel.
 It is the result of a late-night session with producers Jimmy Jam and Terry Lewis.
 It made it song #14 to reach #1 in the U.S. and also peaked at #2 in Canada and #10 in the U.K. "Thank God I Found You" has been certified Gold.

 Carey won an Achievement Award at the American Music Awards.
 We also want to feature "Petals".
 It is Carey's heartbreaking story about "Dandelion" (her sister), "Patriarch/Valentine" (her relationship with Mottola), and "Boy" and "Girl" (his two children).